 Ron English (retired) Deputy General Counsel for the District described, “Heery has the ability to add staff to problem projects and to add or shift personnel on those rare occasions when an individual leaves.
 On a program lasting five or more years (this is essential) and Heery has always stepped up.
 In addition, Heery continues to improve; they use a ‘lessons learned’’ approach from one project to the next.”

 30 projects & 50 projects Accelerated Technology Improvement Program

-2016, World Architecture News, Future Projects Education Awards, Hazel Wolf K-8 School 2012, Construction Management Association of America (CMAA) National Project Achievement Award - Nathan Hale High School 2012, Construction Management Association of America (CMAA), Pacific Northwest Chapter, Project Achievement Award - Nathan Hale High School 2011 Construction Management Association of America (CMAA), Pacific Northwest Chapter Project Achievement Award - Hamilton Middle School 2010, Northwest Construction, “Best K-12 Education” project of the year - Hamilton Middle School 2009, Building Design + Construction Magazine, Reconstruction Awards, Bronze Award - Garfield High School 2005, AIA Commendation for Design - Nathan Hale High School, a pilot GC/CM Project for the Office of Superintendent Of Public Institution (OSPI) 2004, School Planning & Management Magazine, Managing Excellence Awards Program, Grand Prize for Program Management 2002, CEFPI Award for Coe Elementary School
+2016, Building of the Year by the Seattle Daily Journal of Commerce, Hazel Wolf K-8 School 2016, World Architecture News, Future Projects Education Awards, Hazel Wolf K-8 School 2012, Construction Management Association of America (CMAA) National Project Achievement Award - Nathan Hale High School 2012, Construction Management Association of America (CMAA), Pacific Northwest Chapter, Project Achievement Award - Nathan Hale High School 2011 Construction Management Association of America (CMAA), Pacific Northwest Chapter Project Achievement Award - Hamilton Middle School 2010, Northwest Construction, “Best K-12 Education” project of the year - Hamilton Middle School 2009, Building Design + Construction Magazine, Reconstruction Awards, Bronze Award - Garfield High School 2005, AIA Commendation for Design - Nathan Hale High School, a pilot GC/CM Project for the Office of Superintendent Of Public Institution (OSPI) 2004, School Planning & Management Magazine, Managing Excellence Awards Program, Grand Prize for Program Management 2002, CEFPI Award for Coe Elementary School